aspose-cells/Aspose.Cells-API-References/english/go-cpp/EbookLoadOptions/GetConvertDateTimeData/_index.md

 ## GetConvertDateTimeData function

-Gets or sets a value that indicates whether the string in text file is converted to date data.
+Gets or sets a value that indicates whether the string in text file is converted to date data.Default value is true.

 ```go